Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Sunrise hike to the Pic de l’Àliga, 3.58 km, 305 m+, 305 m- (optional)

-Once on the top, we waited until the sky turned from black to orange and then pink, purple, and light blue.
+Once on the top, we waited until the sky turned from black to orange, then pink, purple, and light blue.
 It was so peaceful up there!

-The first rays of the sun appeared, and the light slowly bathed the highest part of the mountains around.
-Watch out for deers and other fauna; it’s easy to spot them at sunrise.
+The first rays of the sun appeared, and the light slowly bathed the highest parts of the surrounding mountains.
+Watch out for deer and other fauna; spotting them at sunrise is easy.

 After enjoying the show, it was time to return to the hostel for breakfast.